Loading Image

 Developing your skills

-We take your development seriously and while earning a competitive salary, there will be plenty of support to further your development as an economist.
+We take your development seriously and there will be plenty of support to further your development as an economist.
 You will broaden your subject knowledge through 50 hours of continuous professional development a year and a further 50 hours on developing your personal skills.

 The GES offers an excellent range of learning opportunities to help you develop: